vishkrish200/chatwithpdf/README.md

 ## ChatwithPDF

-a basic ai-powered chatbot to interact with PDFs and retrieve meaningful information with ease. this was built as a follow-along project to understand how to build ai-powered SaaS products.
+a basic ai-powered chatbot to interact with PDFs and retrieve meaningful information with ease. this was built as a follow-along project, with small twists along the way, to understand how to build AI-powered SaaS products.

 ----